sungsoo-ahn/2025/_posts/2025-04-28-visualprop.md

 #### Caricature recognition

-After 18 months, toddlers become able to recognize impoverished variants of daily-life objects called caricatures, which are constructed with few simple shapes<d-cite key="smith2003learning"></d-cite> (e.g. Figure 1, A) .
-The recognition of these caricatures is related to the development of abstract representations and may boost category generalization<d-cite key="son2008simplicity"></d-cite>.
+After 18 months, toddlers become able to recognize impoverished variants of daily-life objects called caricatures.
+These caricatures are constructed with few simple shapes <d-cite key="smith2003learning"></d-cite> (e.g.
+Figure 1, A. The
+recognition of these caricatures is related to the development of abstract representations and may boost category generalization <d-cite key="son2008simplicity"></d-cite>.
 To the best of our knowledge, the only study investigating ML models for caricature recognition focuses on vision-language models <d-cite key="sheybani2024modelvsbaby"></d-cite>.
 We modify